bioconda/bioconda.github.io/_sources/recipes/gwiscan/README.rst.txt

    :replaces_section_title:
    :noindex:

-   GWIscan is a pipeline for the genome\-wide identification and annotation of gene families.
+   GWIscan is a pipeline for the genome\-wide identification and in silico characterization of gene families.

    :homepage: https://github.com/beavenmanjengwa/gwiscan
    :license: MIT
    :recipe: /`gwiscan <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/gwiscan>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/gwiscan/meta.yaml>`_

+   GWIscan takes a user\-defined gene family\, searches a proteome by both BLAST\-based homology and profile HMM\, confirms candidates by family signature\, and provides detailed in silico annotation.
+It operates in three modes
-   GWIscan is a pipeline for the genome\-wide identification and annotation of gene families.
-It combines BLAST\, profile hidden Markov models\, and InterProScan for identification.
-It runs in family\, multi\-family\, or architecture modes\, on a single proteome or across multiple species.
+   \(family\, multi\-family\, and architecture\) and runs on a single proteome or across multiple species.